Lambda School raises $74M for its virtual coding school where you pay tuition only after you get a job – TechCrunch

 Allred added that the plan will be to use the funds to help the startup meet a surge in demand for its courses.

 “There is more demand than we can handle right now, even with the fundraise,” he said.
 “I don’t know if that’s a good or bad thing.”

 Currently there are about 3,000 students enrolled, all taking live (not on-demand) classes according to timetables programmed for different timezones.
+All the classes are set up on a specific personalised basis, with labs to extend your learning and “live” projects to put you in the middle of the kind of work that you would be expected to do with the skills your’re picking up.
+(It’s partly for this reason that Lambda doesn’t work like a typical MOOC and is more complicated to scale.)

 The money will specifically be used to continue expanding the range of what Lambda School offers, both in terms of content but potentially also in terms of developing its business model.